Transnet, unions fail to reach agreement at CCMA-led negotiations

-Transnet and unions representing striking workers on Tuesday failed to reach an agreement during wage negotiations facilitated by the Commission for Conciliation, Mediation and Arbitration (CCMA) in Cape Town.
+Transnet and unions representing striking workers on Tuesday failed to reach an agreement during wage negotiations facilitated by the Commission for Conciliation, Mediation and Arbitration (CCMA).

 Hundreds of workers represented by the SA Transport and Allied Workers Union and the United Transport and Allied Trade Union have been on a week-long strike over wages.